Environment Configuration

 Advanced Configuration Variables

 Forge supports several environment variables for advanced configuration and fine-tuning.
-These can be set in your .env
+These can be set in your .env file or system environment.

 These variables are optional and have sensible defaults.
 Only set them if you need to customize Forge's behavior for your specific use case.